sundeshgupta/Corpus-abstractive-text-summarization/SummarizationModel/README.md

 4. `decode.py` uses the Python package pyrouge to run ROUGE evaluation. pyrouge provides an easier-to-use interface for the official Perl ROUGE package, which you must install for pyrouge to work.

-5. Install pyrouge by running `pip install pyrouge`
+5. Install pyrouge by running `cd pyrouge && python setup.py install`

 6. Download a directory called ROUGE-1.5.5 from *[here](https://github.com/andersjo/pyrouge)*